shimataro/ssh-key-action/README.md

 It has some advantages over other methods:

 * "Rsync via bastion" doesn't require to update workflow files and `secrets` even if it is necessary to transfer files to multiple servers.
-    * Other methods require to update `known-hosts` if servers have changed.
+    * Other methods require to update `known_hosts` if servers have changed.
 * Rsync:
     * is fastest of all.
     * does **NOT** break files even if disconnected during transferring.